Freetz-NG/speed-to-fritz/trunk/co-new/replace/README.txt

 Get started:

-1. Click start icon (speedlinux pinguine) on desktop, menu, quick lounch
+1. Click icon (speedlinux) on desktop, menu, quick lounch
 	or use startup.bat found in your installation directory.
 2. Wait until LINUX boot process is finished.
 		Console-NT (Donald-Duck icon),